Godmartinz/Node-LTI-1.3-library/README.md

 >
 > ```java
 > {
->   sub: <your Tool's Client ID>,
+>   sub: < your Tool's Client ID >,
 >   expires_in: 3600,             // 1 hour per LTI1.3 spec
 >   token_type: 'bearer',
->   scope: <valid scope being requested>
+>   scope: < valid scope being requested >
 > }
 > ```
 > If successful, the example will display the token authorizing the Tool to have access to the Platform's API.
 This token is secured as a JWT, so the Platform will be able to verify the JWT on their side with the public key.
 >
 > If you want to view the JSON object that is being passed through the JWT, copy the token and paste it into the 'JWT String box' on https://www.jsonwebtoken.io/.
 This will enable you to view the JSON object on the Payload.

-##### Use Example Tool
+##### B. Use Example Tool

-> Now that you understand the flow of messages, the example Tool can be dropped into a Platform so that you can experience the Library's usage in a live environment.
-For example, you can use the setup instructions above to Register the Tool with the Platform and vice/versa within Moodle's sandbox.
+> Now that you understand the flow of messages, the Example Tool can be dropped into a Platform so that you can experience the Library's usage in a live environment.
+For instance, you can use the setup instructions above to Register the Tool with the Platform and vice/versa within Moodle's sandbox.
 >
-> The example Tool is a Project Submission Grader.
+> The Example Tool is a Project Submission Grader.
 When the Tool is launched, the student will see a form where they can enter a Github URL and a Heroku and/or Now URL.
 After the student enters the URLs of their project and clicks Submit, the Tool will grade the project.
 >
 >   In order to Submit a project, URLs should be formatted similar to:
 >